daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 $ kubectl -n ingress-nginx get svc ingress-nginx -o wide
 ```

-Create a CNAME record that points to the `EXTERNAL-IP` listed by the command above.
+Create a CNAME record, with the name you selected, that points to the `EXTERNAL-IP` listed by the command above.

+_Note_: If you do not own a domain, and do not wish to set one up at this time, you can use the ingress load balancer address to expose your app.
+However, since an X509 certificate cannot have a Common Name longer than 64 characters you will not be able to set this address as the CN for your certificate.
+Instead you would need to generate a certificate that includes the load balancer address as a DNS SAN, which takes a bit more setup to create than what is described here.

 **Step 3**
 Generate Kubernetes YAML for the app